 Summary

-- Modern Standby lets your PC stay connected to networks while sleeping.
+- Modern Standby lets your computer stay connected to networks while sleeping.

 - You can choose to keep the connection on, turn it off, or let Windows decide.

-- Adjust these settings via Control Panel or Local Group Policy Editor.
+- Adjust these settings using Control Panel or Local Group Policy Editor.

-- Changing these can help balance getting notifications and saving battery power.
+- Changing these settings helps balance getting notifications and saving battery power.

-By following these simple steps, you can control how your Windows 11 device uses the network during sleep to best fit your needs!
+By following these simple steps, you can control how your Windows 11 device uses the network during sleep.
+This way, you can find the best fit for your needs!

 Leave a Reply